>

 Most of the stages of the Via Alpina end in a valley, where the choice of accommodation is bigger than high in the mountains.
 That means you can hike the whole trail while staying in hotels or inns, with the comfort and quality depending on your budget.

-The most important thing is to book in advance because some can be booked full very quickly.
+The most important thing is to book in advance, because some can be booked full very quickly.

 Most accommodations can be booked as a half-board (dinner and breakfast).
+The food is robust and satisfying, ensuring each trekker is well-fed and ready for the next day’s adventure.

 Water can be filled up in most accommodations, although some huts do not have drinking water.
 In that case, you can always buy bottled water, but even better (and cheaper) is to have a water filter with you.